 Hanesbrands' stockholders have the opportunity to cast a non-binding, advisory "say on pay" vote on our named executive officer compensation, as disclosed in this proxy statement.
-Based on the results of the stockholder advisory vote on the frequency of say on pay votes, which was held at the 2011 Annual Meeting of Stockholders, and based on the Board of Directors' recommendation, Hanesbrands currently intends to hold such votes on an annual basis.

-At our 2015 Annual Meeting of Stockholders, our stockholders overwhelmingly approved the compensation of Hanesbrands' named executive officers.
+At our 2016 Annual Meeting of Stockholders, our stockholders overwhelmingly approved the compensation of Hanesbrands' named executive officers.
 Our Board of Directors, and the Compensation Committee in particular, considered several factors in determining that the fundamental characteristics of Hanesbrands' executive compensation program should continue this year, including the overwhelming support of our stockholders, the executive compensation programs of our peer group companies, our past operating performance and planned strategic initiatives.